 When there’s not soap and water around, hand sanitizer that’s at least 60% alcohol can be an effective way to kill viruses.
 But remember, the ingredients should be alcohol, water, and maybe some essential oils or aloe vera, not a bunch of other chemical junk.
 Also, it’s important to note that according to the CDC, hand sanitizer kills most, but not all, of the microbes on your hands.
 It is certainly not research, but the actress Kristen Bell posted an interesting image showing the difference under a UV light of microbes after hand washing vs. using hand sanitizer.

 Are there antiviral drugs?
 Yes, antiviral drugs can prevent or limit infection only when given before or shortly after exposure, before symptoms or illness occurs.
 A key difference is that antiviral drugs are effective only when administered within a certain time frame before or after exposure.
 They do not destroy their target virus; instead they inhibit their development.
 Antiviral drugs become less effective with time and use, and have many side effects.

 Natural Antivirals: How Can You Prevent and Kill Viruses Naturally?

-Okay, so now you might be wondering, how can you kill viruses without harming your gut microbiome and your immune system or experiencing serious side effects?
+Okay, so now you might be wondering, how can you kill viruses without harming your gut microbiome and your immune system (get our free Gut Health Guide here!) or experiencing serious side effects?
 Natural antivirals.
 Viruses are tricky little organisms, and can come in all sorts of different shapes and forms, which makes treating them difficult.
 Luckily, there are some natural virus killers that you can incorporate into your life to help protect you against viruses.